Asian stocks, commodities, euro sink on EU summit doubts

-TOKYO Asian shares, commodities and the euro fell on Friday on growing doubts that European leaders can forge a credible borrowing scheme to tackle the euro zone's debt crisis at a summit in Brussels.
+TOKYO Asian shares, commodities and the euro fell on Friday on growing doubts that European leaders could forge a credible plan to solve the euro zone's debt crisis at a summit later in the day.

-Losses accelerated and the Australian dollar, a bellwether for investor appetite for risk, dived after EU diplomats said it had been agreed that a new permanent bailout fund would not have a banking licence, meaning it would not be able to borrow from the European Central Bank (ECB).
+Losses accelerated and the Australian dollar, a bellwether for investor appetite for risk, dived after EU diplomats said it had been agreed that a new permanent bailout fund would not have a banking licence, meaning it would not be able to borrow from the European Central Bank.

-The euro and the Aussie then pared some losses after the leaders said the euro zone planned to make available up to 200 billion euros to the International Monetary Fund to beef up its resources.

-MSCI's broadest index of Asia Pacific shares outside Japan slid as much as 2.8 percent for a weekly drop of 3.5 percent, led by the risk-sensitive materials sector, while Japan's Nikkei stock average dropped 1.5 percent.
+MSCI's broadest index of Asia Pacific shares outside Japan slid 2.2 percent, led by the risk-sensitive materials sector, while Japan's Nikkei stock average dropped 1.4 percent.

-The euro pulled back from a session low around $1.3310, just above a one-week low of $1.3289 touched the day before, to stand at $1.3332, while Wall Street stock futures dipped as much as 0.4 percent.
+The euro hit a session low of $1.3318 after the update from EU diplomats, having recovered from a one-week low of $1.3289 touched the day before, while Wall Street stock futures dipping 0.3 percent.

-"The knee-jerk was to the downside, even though we knew every single one of the headlines and there was nothing that we didn't know 24 hours ago," said Sue Trinh, a senior currency strategist at Royal Bank of Canada in Hong Kong.
+"The knee-jerk was to the downside, even though we knew every single one of the headlines and there was nothing that we didn't know 24 hours ago, so I would expect a recovery in Asia," said Sue Trinh, a senior currency strategist at Royal Bank of Canada in Hong Kong.
 "What we can take away from this is that markets are very nervous."

-European shares were set to fall on Friday, with financial spreadbetters predicting Britain's FTSE 100 to open down 0.8 percent, Germany's DAX falling 1 percent, and France's CAC-40 to drop 0.7 percent.

-In a further sign that Europe's debt crisis is undermining global growth, China said its annual inflation rate fell to 4.2 percent last month, while the November producer price index tumbled to 2.7 percent from October's 5 percent rise, raising expectations of more easing to combat deteriorating growth.

-EU diplomats, updating reporters after talks in Brussels late on Thursday had stretched into the early hours of Friday, said the leaders had failed to secure backing from all 27 countries to change the EU treaty, meaning any deal would now likely involve the 17 euro zone countries, plus any others that wanted to join.
+EU diplomats, updating reporters after talks in Brussels on Thursday night had stretched on into the early hours of Friday morning, also said the leaders had failed to secure backing from all 27 countries to change the EU treaty, meaning any deal would now likely involve the 17 euro zone countries plus any others that wanted to join.

-The summit, which concludes later on Friday, looked set to adopt a new system of fiscal discipline, but sentiment worsened after the ECB dashed hopes it would serve as lender of last resort, and as Germany rejected a long-term goal of issuing common euro zone bonds.
+The summit, which concludes later on Friday, looked set to adopt a new system of fiscal discipline, but sentiment worsened after the ECB dashed hopes that it would serve as lender of last resort and as Germany rejected a long-term goal of issuing common euro zone bonds.

 "Markets won't be relieved by Europe agreeing to fiscal discipline alone, and sentiment will only improve if the ECB, the ultimate source of funds, agrees to step in," said Junya Tanase, chief currency strategist at JPMorgan Chase in Tokyo.